 You may wish to explore a theme by looking at both world wars, such as the effects of the wars on a particular place, changes in people’s attitudes or experiences during the period, or other developments.
 If you are not a heritage organisation, you may wish to consider working with a heritage professional in a museum, archive or history group to help maintain clarity about the difference between the two wars.

-If you are applying under Sharing Heritage, Our Heritage, Young Roots or Heritage Grants, there is no requirement for your project to focus in particular on the First World War.
+If you are applying under Sharing Heritage, Our Heritage, or Young Roots, there is no requirement for your project to focus in particular on the First World War.
 If you are applying under First World War: then and now, the balance of activities and outputs should be weighted towards understanding and sharing knowledge of an area of First World War heritage.